ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Second-generation storage volumes can range in size from 1 GB to 32 TB.
 You can back up the entire volume without any restriction of capacity.

-The backup snapshots that are created for `sdp` volumes have an independent life cycle from the parent volume.
+The backup snapshots that are created for `sdp` volumes have an independent lifecycle from the parent volume.
 You can delete the volume and the backup snapshot persists until the retention period that you set is reached.

 You can use your backup snapshots to create other second-generation volumes in the same region and create copies in other regions.
 However, backup policies that include cross-regional copies are not supported for volumes with customer-managed encryption.
 The creation of consistency group backups is not supported either.